 Yes.
 Micro-suction is the same gentle, effective and dry technique used by ENT specialists across Australia, and has been recently endorsed by the Tasmanian branch of the Australian Medical Association.

 Do you see children?

-We see children on a case by case basis – discussion with Earworx staff is recommended prior to booking.
+We see children down to the age of 4 years – discussion with Earworx staff is recommended prior to booking.
 For safety reasons children need to be able to follow direction and keep reasonably still.
 Please phone 0475 841 033.

 Do you see patients at a nursing home or visit businesses?